These notes are

 detection invention

-diagnosis the locating of something
+locating of something

 disclosure location